AaronDMarasco/trac-docker/README.md

 ## Wants More Secure

 This container image is powered by [Apache Web Server](https://httpd.apache.org/).

-You can make your own customizations (such as adding TLS etc.) in `./trac.conf` and map to `/etc/apache2/sites-available/trac.conf` when starting a container.
+You can make your own customizations (such as adding TLS, etc.) in `./trac.conf` and map to `/etc/apache2/sites-available/trac.conf` when starting a container.

 ```
 $ podman run -d -p 8123:8123 -v ./trac.conf:/etc/apache2/sites-available/trac.conf --name my_trac admarasco/trac-ubi